eclipsesource/tabris-js/doc/cordova.md

 Please note, default plug-ins are only included in the debug version of an app.
 If you want to use them in the release version, you should add them via `<plugin>` tags in the Cordova `config.xml` file: [Adding Plug-Ins](build.md#adding-plugins).

-## Other Cordova Plug-Ins
+## Other Cordova plug-ins
-To use Cordova Plug-Ins not part of the Tabris.js developer app you need to add them during the [build](build.md) process.
-You can either create a release-ready version of your own app, or a enhanced version of the developer app that contains the additional Plug-Ins (set *debug* mode to `ON`).
+To use Cordova plug-ins not part of the Tabris.js Developer App you need to add them during the [build](build.md) process.
+You can either create a release-ready version of your own app, or a enhanced version of the Developer App that contains the additional plug-ins (set *debug* mode to `ON`).

-Most of the Plug-Ins will work out of the box but not all.
+Most of the olug-ins will work out of the box but not all.
 This is because Tabris.js uses a **native UI** and **no HTML5**.
-As a result all Plug-Ins that manipulate the DOM will not work.
+As a result all plug-ins that manipulate the DOM will not work.

-Plug-Ins that have been tested with Tabris.js are tracked as [GitHub issues](https://github.com/eclipsesource/tabris-js/issues?utf8=%E2%9C%93&q=label%3A%22compatibility+cordova%22).
-If the Plug-In is confirmed to work the issue is closed.
-Please feel free to add issues for Plug-Ins that you tested.
+Plug-ins that have been tested with Tabris.js are tracked as [GitHub issues](https://github.com/eclipsesource/tabris-js/issues?utf8=%E2%9C%93&q=label%3A%22compatibility+cordova%22).
+If the plug-in is confirmed to work the issue is closed.
+Please feel free to add issues for plug-ins that you tested.